 Step 3: Determine Employer Contributions

-As every company offers some benefits to its staff members, such as FICA taxes, retirement, insurance amounts, etc. So, we will sum up those values in terms of “employer contributions”.
+Every company offers some benefits to its staff members, such as FICA taxes, retirement, insurance amounts, etc. So, we will sum up those values in terms of “employer contributions”.

 - To begin with, write the following formula in cell C15.
-Here, we use SUM function to determine employer contributions.
+Here, we use the SUM function to determine employer contributions.

 - Then press the Enter button to see the output result.